 The internet has telescoped distance, space and time.
 Self-government supporters can use that new ability to break the previous muzzling of Scotland within the UK.
+To reach out, to learn from and contribute to a wider world.
 Resolving conflict: Men vs. women.
 It’s not exactly front-page news that when it comes to conflict, men and women usually behave very differently.